 Dustin Poirier has also built up a reputation as a strong boxer in the UFC.
 On his resumé, he has KO/TKO wins over other skilled boxers like Eddie Alvarez, Conor McGregor, and Justin Gaethje.
 He also beat Holloway when Max made the step up to the 155lbs division.
 Poirier has everything he needs to be competitive in the sport.
 He has excellent movement, a strong chin, and enormous power.
 A move to boxing would make a lot of sense right now.

 After two high profile fights with McGregor, Poirier has become a major star and any contest he has outside of the octagon is sure to draw a crowd.
 Being a lean 155lber, there are certainly options for him in the boxing world if that is something he would be interested in.
-However, next he will fight for the title against UFC lightweight champion Charles Oliveira and Poirier is already the -158 favorite in the UFC betting odds on best us online casinos for this contest.
+However, next he will fight for the title against UFC lightweight champion Charles Oliveira and Poirier is already the -158 favorite in the UFC betting odds for this contest.
 Knowing that he has repeatedly expressed his desire to make more money, we could see him in a major boxing event in the near future.

 Masvidal is likely to make a boxing appearance at some point and was angling heavily for a Canelo fight back in 2020, though that never panned out.
 That said, Masvidal has serious boxing skills and all the attributes he needs to compete.
 He is extraordinarily tough, has a chess-like brain with high fight IQ, great power, and strong defensive capabilities.